iwtkachenko/great-vue-hoc-helper/README.md

   (h, { self }) => { return <div>{self.value}</div>; },
 )
 ```

+## License
+This module is provided under the MIT License.
+You have to read LICENSE.md file for details.

 ---
 Copyright (c) 2017 by Igor Tkachenko <vash.igor@gmail.com>.
 All Rights Reserved.